-Common Name Scientific Name Federal Status WV State Rank Potential for Occurrence Within Project Area Indiana bat Myotis sodalis LE S1 Caves are important for the Indiana myotis, and during the winter, large numbers of Indiana myotis gather in a few caves which provide suitable conditions for hibernation.
-Indiana myotis are more sensitive to disturbance than most other bats, and each time the bats awaken during the winter, valuable fat reserves are used up, which could affect their survival.
-Running buffalo clover Trifolium stoloniferum LE S2 Running buffalo clover is most frequently found in habitats with filtered sunlight that have had some kind of recent disturbance.
-In West Virginia running buffalo clover has been found on jeep trails, old logging roads, skid roads, and wooded thickets.
-The greatest threats to this species appear to be major disturbances, such as road construction, that completely destroy the clover's habitat, and the slow maturation of the habitat through succession.
-Virginia northern flying squirrel Glaucomys sabrinus fuscus LE S 2 The northern flying squirrel is typically found in boreal habitats, especially spruce/fir/hemlock and northern hardwood forests.
-In West Virginia, this squirrel is usually associated with red spruce and northern hardwoods such as sugar maple, black cherry, American beech, black birch, and yellow birch.
-The main threat to this animal is loss of habitat (high elevation red spruce forest).
-Most of the known locations of this squirrel are within the Monongahela National Forest.
-Bald eagle Haliaeetus leucocephalus LT S2B, S2N The WV Breeding Bird Atlas (Buckelew et al, 1994) has no observations and no confirmed breeding of bald eagles in Cherry River watershed.
-Cheat mountain salamander Plethodon nettingi LT S2 Threats to the Cheat Mountain Salamander include the degradation of high-elevation red spruce and spruce/northern hardwood forests, and would not likely occur on the Cherry River or its main tributaries.
-Federal Status: WV State Rank: LE Federally listed endencered LE = rederany listed endangered S1 = extremely rare/critically imperiled in WV B = Breeding populations in WV LT = Federally listed threatened S2 = very rare/imperiled in WV N = non-breeding populations in WV SC = Federal species of concern S3 - somewhat vulnerable to extinction in WV NR = no WV rank reported Sources: USFWS 2001a, WVDNR 2001a
+Common Name Scientific Name Federal Status WV State Rank Potential for Occurrence With Project Area in Indiana bat Myotis sodalis LE S1 Caves are important for the Indiana myotis, and during the winter, large numbers of Indiana myotis gather in a caves which provide suitable conditio for hibernation.
+Indiana myotis are mosensitive to disturbance than most of bats, and each time the bats awaken during the winter, valuable fat reserve are used up, which could affect their survival. ns ere ier Running buffalo clover Trifolium stoloniferum LE S2 Running buffalo clover is most freque found in habitats with filtered sunlight have had some kind of recent disturbance.
+In West Virginia running buffalo clover has been found on jeep trails, old logging roads, skid roads, a wooded thickets.
+The greatest threats this species appear to be major disturbances, such as road constructi that completely destroy the clover's habitat, and the slow maturation of the habitat through succession. nd to on, Virginia northern flying squirrel Glaucomys sabrinus fuscus LE S2 The northern flying squirrel is typically found in boreal habitats, especially spruce/fir/hemlock and northern hard forests.
+In West Virginia, this squirrel usually associated with red spruce ar northern hardwoods such as sugar m black cherry, American beech, black birch, and yellow birch.
+The main three this animal is loss of habitat (high elevation red spruce forest).
+Most of the known locations of this squirrel are with the Monongahela National Forest. wood is d aple, at to Bald eagle Haliaeetus leucocephalus LT S2B, S2N The WV Breeding Bird Atlas (Buckele al, 1994) has no observations and no confirmed breeding of bald eagles in Cherry River watershed.
+Cheat mountain salamander Plethodon nettingi LT S2 Threats to the Cheat Mountain Salamander include the degradation high-elevation red spruce and spruce/northern hardwood forests, ar would not likely occur on the Cherry For its main tributaries. d Federal Status: LE = Federally listed endangered WV State Rank: S1 = extremely rare/critically imperiled in WV vinsted endangered oulations in WV or = extr emely rare легисану ипрегнести W V В listed threatened S2 = very rare/impe eriled in WV N = non-breeding SC = Federal s NR = no WV r g populations in WV pecies of concern S3 - some - nerable to extinction in WV